 The Qualcomm SDK that works on iOS, Android, and Unity.
 It supports 3D and 2D recognitions and can detect several targets simultaneously.
 Vuforia is suitable for VR devices.
 Also, it can work both with local device and cloud-stored data.

 ARToolKit is an open-source library that requires no license.
 You can use it for developing marker-based apps that display certain AR visualization when detecting a particular marker.
 The tool can work with OpenGL when mapping extra elements.
 Also, it runs on numerous mobile and web platforms.

 WikiTude is a commercial library compatible with iOS and Android.
 Apart from that, you can use it as a plugin for PhoneGap, a module for Titanium and a component for Xamarin.
 WikiTude is able to render 3D models and work HTML augmentation.

 Have you heard of chatbots?
-Anyway, the information suggested here will be more than useful for you: Chatbots: a Worthy Replacement for Apps or Temporary Obsession?
+Anyway, the information suggested here will be more than useful for you: How to make a chatbot for your business.

 LayAR allows to see land area through the layers on the screen of your device.
 Each layer may save a specific portion of information concerning the places and users.
 The complete logic is handled on a server via JSON.
 The framework goes along with a very clear and detailed documentation.

 Kudan AR is a fast framework that supports markerless tracking.
 Thanks to this, you can use it for complex apps that can build AR based on features analyzed.
 To be able to use all the options of Kudan, you might need instant access to OpenGL since it is used for mapping additional elements.